furzepig/brachistochrone/_posts/2018-01-28-the-meter-man.md

   the boots that were an important lead on last Tuesday's edition of Crimebeat.
 When the police found those boots they were spattered with blood.
-He withdraws from his lair beneath the stairs, `Look at that!' he says beckoning her into the dark space, `It's a Mark 4 compression meter.
+He withdraws from his lair beneath the stairs, 'Look at that!' he says beckoning her into the dark space, 'It's a Mark 4 compression meter.
 You don't see many of those these days.'

   She hangs back and does not bend to look where he indicates.
-She knows what this is all about, in `A Passion For Death' on the Real Movies Channel, the psychopath mechanic asked the pretty girl to help him check the oil level.
+She knows what this is all about, in 'A Passion For Death' on the Real Movies Channel, the psychopath mechanic asked the pretty girl to help him check the oil level.
 As she bent under the bonnet he hit her over the head with a monkey wrench.

-  `Just got to dial this in,' says the man. `Have you got a spare power socket somewhere?' she is confused, but points to the kitchen, desperately trying to buy herself time.
+  'Just got to dial this in,' says the man.
+'Have you got a spare power socket somewhere?' she is confused, but points to the kitchen, desperately trying to buy herself time.
 She doesn't like to think what he needs a power socket for.